JaydenAbril/PythonProject/readme.txt

       right += 1
     else:
       print("Make sure you're entering an answer!")

     #-----------------------
-    #Defines if you get a question right, you get this amount on money
+    #Defines if you get a question right, you get this amount on money depending on how many questions you already got correct
     #-----------------------

     if right == 1: